Patricia Jacobs

-Patricia Ann Jacobs OBE FRSE FRS FMedSci FRCPath (born 8 October 1934) is a Scottish geneticist and is Honorary Professor of Human Genetics, Co-director of Research, Wessex Regional Genetics Laboratory, within the University of Southampton.
+Patricia Ann Jacobs (born 8 October 1934) is a Scottish geneticist and is Honorary Professor of Human Genetics, Co-director of Research, Wessex Regional Genetics Laboratory, within the University of Southampton.

 Early life and education

 Jacobs was born on 8 October 1934 to Sadie (née Jones) and Cyril Jacobs.
 She attended the University of St Andrews, graduating in 1956 with a BSc with first class honours in zoology.

-She was cited by professor Bryan Sykes in Adam's Curse: A Future Without Men.